khelifiMohamedYacine/Group-project/README.md

 Alternatively, you can download the source code from the 'main' branch of our GitHub repo (linked above).

 Python, PIP and Django must be installed to run the application.
-Given that Python and PIP are present, Django can be installed using the command `python -m pip install Django` (on UNIX systems, you may have to use `py` instead of `python`).
+Given that Python and PIP are present, Django can be installed using the command `python -m pip install Django`.

 #### **How to run the app (+ basic functionalities):**
 First, navigate to the source code directory within a command line/terminal.
 This should be the one containing 'manage.py'.